Double Click to Edit Text in ReactJS

 - The

-method, we used the<ElementMaker />
+statement used the<ElementMaker />

 code to invoke theElementMaker

 component.
-Then we passed some attributes toElementMaker
+Then, we passed some attributes toElementMaker

 ’sprops

 parameter.
-The attributes we passed in arevalue
+The attributes we passed arevalue

 ,handleChange